hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/02-BasicChart.md

     + How a visual is perceived differs significantly from the intent of the conveyer
     + Identify, as early as possible in the design process, the audience and the message the visual is to convey
     + Audiences
-        + Yourself and your direct collaborators: possibly skip a number of steps in the design process
+        + Your and your direct collaborators: possibly skip a number of steps in the design process
         + Scientific journal: make sure your figure is correct and conveys all the relevant information to a broader audience
         + Students: special care about the goal is to explain a concept
         + General public: the most difficult audience of all since you need to design a simple, possibly approximated, figure that reveals only the most salient part of your research